In Italy, Easter Monday is known as Pasquetta, literally ‘little Easter’.

 If you don’t eat animals – or at least, not the cute ones – Italy has a veggie option in the form of a cake baked in the shape of a sheep, which you can find in many bakeries at this time of year.

-Do you have a favourite Italian word you'd like us to feature?
-If so, please email our editor Jessica Phelan with your suggestion.
+Do you have a favourite Italian word you’d like us to feature?
+If so, please email us with your suggestion.